Pillar Wealth Management LLC logo

 And remember:

-As stated above, that gets you started with a ‘moment-in-time’ plan, and it becomes your responsibility to follow it from that point on.
-As your life situation changes over time, you’ll find that financial plan becoming less and less relevant and helpful to your financial goals.
+As stated above, that gets you started with a moment-in-time plan, and it becomes your responsibility to follow it up from that point on.
+As your life situation changes with time, you will find that financial plan to be more and more irrelevant and unhelpful to your financial goals.

-Hourly fees can range anywhere from $100 to $400 per hour, so how much a financial advisor costs varies accordingly.
-It depends on the complexity of your situation, the experience of the financial advisor, and other factors.
+Hourly rates can be anywhere between $100 and $400, so a financial advisor’s fee will depend on it.
+It all boils down to the complexity of your situation, the experience of the advisor, and other factors.

 Lastly: